Twin-field quantum key distribution without phase locking: Laser phase noise characterization

 We adopt the delayed self-heterodyne technique~\cite{camatel2008narrow} to measure the laser's phase noise.
 The setup is shown in Fig.~\ref{fig:pn_laser_setup}.
 The advantage of this method is that no lengthy fiber (longer than the coherence length of the tested laser) is needed.
 We use an acoustic optic modulator driven by a 80-MHz sinusoidal signal as the frequency shifter.
 And the fiber length mismatch is chosen to be 16 m.
 Therefore a 80-ns delay is introduced, which is enough to ensure that the measured phase noise is mainly contributed by the laser.

 The measurement is performed on a Keysight E5052B signal source analyzer.
 The numbers of correlation and trace average are both set to 10.
 The measured results are shown in Fig.~\ref{fig:pn_laser_result}.
-The phase noise power spectral density (PSD) of the laser $ S_{\phi, \mathrm{LD}}(f) $ is related to measured PSD by the following equation:
+The phase noise PSD of the laser $ S_{\phi, \mathrm{LD}}(f) $ is related to measured PSD by the following equation:

 The PSDs of the lasers are also plotted in Fig.~\ref{fig:pn_laser_result}.
 The PSD of the lasers have a -20 dB/decade slope, indicating that the white frequency noise is the noise source.
 Therefore, the linewidth of the laser can be simply calculated as $ \delta \nu=\pi h_{\mathrm{w}} $. $ h_{\mathrm{w}} $ is the amplitude of the white frequency noise.
 The linewidth of Alice's and Bob's lasers are 5.9 and 2.4 kHz respectively.